safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/onramp-kit.md

    So you can deploy your solution in one of these hosting providers.
 Using a different domain won't work and the widget will throw an error.

-5. Currently the Stripe widget can only be used if you are **based in the United States**.
+5. Currently the Stripe widget can only be used if you are **connecting from the United States**.
 If this is not the case you will receive a load error.

 ## Example